 Note that some clinicians use the medical term Genito-Pelvic Pain/Penetration Disorder (GPPPD) in place of Vaginismus.

 Get the Sex Life You Want

-When intercourse is impossible or painful, additional sexual attempts reinforce the response, further ingraining the negative mind and body reaction.
-This response is a limbic system reaction--an associative response signaling the body to brace and protect itself.
+When intercourse is impossible or painful, additional sexual attempts reinforce the muscular response, further ingraining the negative mind and body reaction.
+This response is a limbic system reaction: an associative response signaling the body to brace and protect itself.

 Your Next Step

-Despite the fact that vaginismus is involuntary and can strike any woman, many women feel intense shame from being unable to have intercourse and keep their pain private.
+Although vaginismus is involuntary, many women feel intense shame from being unable to have intercourse and attempt to keep their pain private.

 Having a trusted, healthy person to talk to can help many of you move on to the next step of your journey.